YinJC/uk-tex-faq/FAQ-dpfloat.md

----
-layout: page
-title: Facing floats on 2-page spread
+# Facing floats on 2-page spread
----

 If a pair of floats need to be forced to form a 2-page spread (in a book, or whatever), the first must lie on the left side of the spread,